MARCH 2026 · 10 MIN READ

 Remediation evidence: Identifying vulnerabilities is only half the requirement.
 BNR expects institutions to demonstrate that findings were remediated and that remediation was verified through retesting.
 A pentest report from two years ago with critical findings still open is worse than having no report at all.
 It proves the institution knew about the risk and did nothing.

-Preparing for a regulatory examination
+Preparing for a BNR examination

-• Insecure Direct Object References (IDOR) in banking APIs allowing access to other customers’ data by changing a parameter
+• Insecure Direct Object References (IDOR) in banking APIs, allowing access to other customers' data by changing a parameter

 • Weak or missing authentication on internal APIs that backend systems rely on